Mirror Bridges Between Probability Measures: Experiments

-Figure \ref{fig:closeup} demonstrates the same control over the in-distribution variation of pushforward samples using the RGB dataset CelebA.
-In each column, we exhibit a different sample from the dataset and, from top to bottom, we show the pushforward samples obtained with varying levels of noise.
-Across a fixed column, all images resemble the initial sample to varying degrees.
-In particular, note that the images on the bottom are the least similar to the initial sample, whereas the images on the second row are the most proximal.
-Images across rows were obtained without retraining the network.
-This can be done as long as the values chosen for the noise $\sigma$ are within the range of values on which the network was trained.
-Figure \ref{fig:CelebA} includes more results using the CelebA dataset, and Figure \ref{fig:knn} shows the nearest neighbors in the dataset to the generated images.
-In the latter Figure, as desired, the nearest neighbor of the generated sample is the initial sample itself, and the generated sample is distinct from all of its nearest neighbors, showing that our model does not simply regurgitate nearest neighbors of the initial sample as proximal outputs.
+Fig.~\ref{fig:closeup} shows the same control over in-distribution variation of pushforward samples using the RGB dataset CelebA.
+In each column, we exhibit a different sample from the dataset and, in each row, we show the corresponding pushforward obtained for different noise values.
+These results can be obtained without retraining the neural network.
+The typical metric to assess resampling quality for the image generation case is the Fréchet inception distance (FID) score, which we have plotted against training iterations.
+We observe FID scores decreasing with training iterations.
+The supplementary material includes more results using the CelebA dataset, including an analysis of the nearest neighbors in the dataset to the generated images.
+We find that the nearest neighbor of the generated sample is the initial sample itself, and the generated sample is distinct from all of its nearest neighbors, showing that our model does not simply regurgitate nearest neighbors of the initial sample as proximal outputs.

-Figure \ref{fig:small-sigma} highlights how mirror Schr\"odinger bridges can be used as a flexible and well-principled tool to perform small edits to RGB images while guaranteeing the result to be in-distribution.
-This task can be performed by choosing an appropriately small value for $\sigma$.